Cal 2-25: Design

 The Cal 2-25 is a recreational keelboat, built predominantly of fiberglass, with teak wood trim and painted aluminum spars.
-It has a masthead sloop rig, a raked stem, a vertical transom, an internally mounted spade-type rudder mounted well aft, controlled by a tiller wit an extension and a fixed fin keel.
+It has a masthead sloop rig, a raked stem, a vertical transom, an internally mounted spade-type rudder mounted well aft, controlled by a tiller with an extension and a fixed fin keel.
 It displaces 4500 lb and carries 2000 lb of ballast.

 The boat has a draft of 4.50 ft with the standard keel and 3.50 ft with the optional shoal draft keel.

 The boat is normally fitted with a small outboard motor for docking and maneuvering or an optional Universal diesel engine of 11 hp.
 The fuel tank holds 12.5 u.s.gal and the fresh water tank has a capacity of 21 u.s.gal.

 The boat's galley is located on both sides of the cabin.
 On the port side is a stainless steel sink and on the starboard a two-burner alcohol stove, which slides under the cockpit for stowage, along with a section of the counter.
 The head is a chemical type, with a marine toilet optional.
 It has a privacy door and is located forward, just aft of the bow "V"-berth.
 Additional sleeping space is provided by the dinette settee, which has a folding table, plus a berth under the sliding stove for a total sleeping accommodation for five people.

 Ventilation is provided by a flush-mounted forward hatch and two opening ports in the head, while the cabin ports are fixed.

 The boat has internally-mounted halyards, with internally-mounted reefing and an outhaul.
 The cockpit has two genoa winches and a third winch for the halyards.
 There is a standard boom vang and mainsheet traveler, which is mounted on the bridge deck.
 There is an anchor locker in the bow.

 The design has a hull speed of 6.29 kn.